 If there is enough room in the mouth the wisdom teeth will come through (erupt) in a useful position and there will only be minor discomfort as they erupt.
 However, wisdom teeth can cause problems if there is not enough room in the mouth, as the wisdom tooth erupts at an angle and gets stuck against the tooth in front; the dentist will describe this as ‘Impacted’.

 Your dentist will be able to assess whether there is sufficient room for the teeth to come through by taking an x- ray which will show the position of the root.
 Once the x-rays have been taken, the dentist will be able to tell how easy or difficult it will be to remove the tooth.
-Your dentist will then determine whether the tooth should be taken out at Highlands Dental or you may be referred to our sister clinic, Sydney Dental Surgeons.

 The dentist will only recommend taking out wisdom teeth if –

 The teeth are not able to fully erupt through the gum and are causing an infection in the surrounding tissue; this is known as Pericoronitis.

 There is decay present – wisdom teeth will often decay as it is very difficult to clean them as thoroughly as your other teeth.

 Following the removal of wisdom teeth, there is likely to be some discomfort.
 However, this will vary depending on how difficult it was to remove the tooth; it is not uncommon to experience some swelling for a few days.
 Your dentist will advise on how best to reduce this discomfort and may recommend pain killers such as Paracetamol or Ibuprofen.
 A further dental appointment will be necessary for the dentist to check the healing process and remove any stitches.

 For further questions or advice, please don’t hesitate to call us on: (02) 4862 5888